harleydutton/new-york/Places/Void.md

 aliases:
   - Abyss
 ---
-- the big dark nothingness
+- The big dark nothingness
-- full of shadow monsters
+- Full of shadow monsters